Restitutus/data100/project1.md

 ## Administrative Subdivisions of Vietnam

 Vietnam has 63 provinces and an overall population of 97 million.
-Due to computational restraints I will only be analyzing Hồ Chí Minh in detail.
+Due to computational restraints I will only be analyzing Hồ Chí Minh, the capital, in detail.

 ## Map of Vietnam's Provinces